 We offer placement tests in order for students to either earn credit or demonstrate proficiency in the courses we offer at the University of North Texas (Arabic, Chinese, French, German, Italian, Japanese, Latin, and Russian).
 Taking the test gives you the opportunity to enroll in a class above the 1010 (first semester, elementary) level.
 Students who do not take a placement test or do not have transfer credit in a language class must enroll in 1010.

 If you wish to demonstrate your knowledge of a language with the proficiency testing option, you will be required to take a test to determine your level of proficiency in speaking, listening, reading, and writing.
 Because all testers are volunteers, we can make no guarantees about their availability to administer tests.
+Testers may charge a fee at their discretion for administering the test.
 Students should plan to be tested early in their academic careers, so that they are certain to fulfill any language requirements prior to applying for graduation.

 Please see our full list of available languages by clicking on the link to the left.